Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### "HTTP Error 403: Forbidden" during send (intermittent)
 - Symptom: Logs show `❌ Error sending ... email: HTTP Error 403: Forbidden` while other emails sometimes succeed.
 - Most common root causes:
   - Sender identity mismatch: `FROM_EMAIL` is not a verified Single Sender or part of an authenticated domain.
-If only `alerts@fxlabs.ai` is verified, sending from `alerts@alerts.fxlabs.ai` will 403.
+If only `alerts@fxlabsprime.com` is verified, sending from `alerts@alerts.fxlabsprime.com` will 403.
 The code requires tenant-specific `FROM_EMAIL`; no default is used.
   - API key scope too narrow: The `SENDGRID_API_KEY` lacks the `Mail Send` permission.
 Regenerate with Full Access or include `Mail Send`.
   - IP Access Management: If enabled in SendGrid, requests from non-whitelisted IPs are blocked with 403.
 Whitelist the server IP(s).
   - Region mismatch: EU-only accounts must use the EU endpoint; ensure your environment uses the correct SendGrid region (contact SendGrid if unsure).